-Cloud-based computing usually involves groups of AWS resources, such as Amazon EC2 instances and Amazon EBS volumes, which must be created and managed collectively.
+Cloud-based computing usually involves groups of AWS resources, such as Amazon EC2 instances and Amazon Relational Database Service (RDS) instances, which must be created and managed collectively.
 For example, a web application typically requires application servers, database servers, load balancers, and so on.
 This group of instances is typically called a stack; a simple application server stack might look something like the following.

 In addition to creating the instances and installing the necessary packages, you typically need a way to distribute applications to the application servers, monitor the stack's performance, manage security and permissions, and so on.

 These components all come with a standard configuration and are ready to run.
 However, you aren't limited to the standard components and configurations.
 AWS OpsWorks gives you the tools to customize the standard package configurations, install additional packages, and even create your own custom components.
 AWS OpsWorks also provides a way to manage related AWS resources, such as Elastic IP addresses and Amazon EBS volumes.

-Here's what a basic PHP application server stack might look with AWS OpsWorks.
-It consists of a group of PHP application servers running behind an Elastic Load Balancing load balancer, with a backend MySQL database server.
+Here's how that basic application server stack might look with AWS OpsWorks.
+It consists of a group of application servers running behind an Elastic Load Balancing load balancer, with a backend Amazon RDS database server.

 Although relatively simple, this stack shows all the key AWS OpsWorks features.
 Here's how it's put together.

 The stack is the core AWS OpsWorks component.
-It is basically a container for AWS resources—Amazon EC2 instances, Amazon EBS volumes, Elastic IP addresses, and so on—that have a common purpose and would be logically managed together.
+It is basically a container for AWS resources—Amazon EC2 instances, Amazon RDS database instances, and so on—that have a common purpose and should be logically managed together.
 The stack helps you manage these resources as a group and also defines some default configuration settings, such as the instances' operating system and AWS region.
 If you want to isolate some stack components from direct user interaction, you can run the stack in a VPC.